senthil-lawanya/vsms/README.md

 # vsms
-DDL scipts for vsms application to patch offline devices and cloud database
+DDL scripts for vsms application to patch offline devices and cloud database